 What types of diagnostic tools are used are for math?

 When students struggle in mathematics, it can lead to math anxiety.
-It's essential to identify and target gaps early so you can get to the bottom of issues before they escalate into more significant problems.
+It's essential to find and target gaps early so you can get to the bottom of issues before they grow into more significant problems.
 However, unlike reading, math seems to be so much broader of a topic.
-While it can be pretty clear where intervention is needed in literacy, math interventions can be much more challenging to target.
+Teachers often have more trouble targeting math interventions.
+Literacy gaps follow a clear progression.
+However, math is far less clear-cut.

 Diagnostic assessments can help teachers take a data-driven approach to learn where student strengths and needs guide supports and intervention efforts.
 Math diagnostic testing can provide teachers with valuable insights into how students are currently thinking about math and the skills and strategies.